 The time and resources of maturity up to CMMC Level 3 has to be expensive, right?
 No.

 Do true small business solutions exist?
 Yes.

-One question every business leader needs to ask themselves is, “Do I have confidence in passing an audit today?
+One question every business leader needs to ask themselves is, “Do I have confidence in passing a CMMC audit today?
 How about a year from now?”

 Under the current DFARS rule, believing that your organization is fully compliant is allowed.

 With the CMMC, organizations should be knowing, not believing.
 There is too much risk in unverified “belief” when the CMMC certifications consist of “go/no-go” outcomes.

 Knowing starts with an accurate and effective plan.
 A plan that has a practical path to execute the objectives in a timely fashion.